PitPik/VOM/README.md

 reinforceProperty(model, item, value, [enumarable]) //
 // sets a property as enumerable: false or as set, configurable: false, writable: false.
 // convenient for storing items that don't belong to the model.
 JSON.strigify
 // can then better deal with the model...

 addProperty(property, item, path, readonly)
 // Adds a property to a model item.
 Whole path is needed to determine the property (foo.bar)
 // if it is not in the root of the item.

+getProperty()
+sortChildren(callback, model, children)
+getCleanModel()

 destroy()
 // Removes all items from the model and cleans up internal models for garbage collection.